On Estimating Lyman-alpha Forest Correlations between Multiple Sightlines: Conclusions

 We quantified as a function of $\bar n_{\rm eff}$ a survey's sensitivity to the angular diameter distance at the mean redshift of the survey, to the Hubble expansion rate, and to the sources of fluctuations that do not trace density.
 Upcoming surveys have the potential to measure $D_A(z)$ and $H(z)$ to $1-2\%$, which would substantially improve constraints on the curvature of space-time and early dark energy models.
 These surveys also have the potential to detect other contributions to the flux power at the percent-level and, thereby, constrain the level of temperature fluctuations relic from reionization processes and the properties of the extragalactic ionizing background.\\

-We thank An\v{z}e Slosar for helpful comments on this manuscript, and Shirley Ho, Adam Lidz, Nic Ross, Jennifer Yeh, and Matias Zaldarriaga for useful discussions.
+We thank Andreu Font-Ribera and An\v{z}e Slosar for helpful comments on this manuscript, and Shirley Ho, Adam Lidz, Nic Ross, Jennifer Yeh, and Matias Zaldarriaga for useful discussions.
 MM is supported by the NASA Einstein Fellowship.